 While most people know our famous historic district, there are all kinds of places to live here.
-From bedroom communities like Mount Pleasant, James Island and West Ashley — and master planned communities like our own Daniel Island — to beach and resort towns like Sullivan’s Island, Isle of Palms, Kiawah and Seabrook, you have a lot of choices when it comes to choosing Charleston, SC real estate.
+From bedroom communities like Mount Pleasant, James Island and West Ashley — and master planned communities like our own Daniel Island — to beach and resort towns like Sullivan’s Island, Isle of Palms, Kiawah and Seabrook, you have a lot of choices when it comes to choosing the best neighborhood in Charleston, SC.

 Downtown Charleston’s walkable scale, scenic parks, courtyard gardens and coastal setting are among the many characteristics that draw residents to its neighborhoods.
 Museums, galleries, theaters and countless historic attractions make it a prime location for history and culture buffs, who’ll find endless diversions right outside their front door.
 The peninsula also offers an eclectic mix of shops and world-class restaurants in its varied neighborhoods.